federica-gianoglio/federica-gianoglio/README.md

 ## About me

-- 🔭 I’m currently working on Python projects to strengthen my data analysis skills.
+- 🔭 I’m currently working on Python and R projects to strengthen my data analysis skills.
 - 🌱 I’m enrolled in a Master's program at the University of Toronto, learning SQL, data modeling, and database design.
 - 👩‍💻 I’m seeking a **Strategy & Analytics co-op** in Toronto (Canada) for **Summer 2026**.
 - 📫 How to reach me: federica.gianoglio@gmail.com